anucvml/ddn/README.md

 }
 ```

-## Repository Structure

-The main library is under the `ddn` package; the `tutorials` directory presents a hands-on overview of
-the theory; and the `apps` directory contains reference implementations for PyTorch applications.

 ## Running code

 When running code from the command line make sure you add the `ddn` package to your PYTHONPATH.
 For example: